-In preassigned groups, students will create a mock therapy group that demonstrates their understanding and integration of the material covered in this class.
-The objective will be to present a section from a mock group therapy session, which will all be scripted.
-The script would need to include roles for a minimum of 4 group members. (not including the facilitator).
+In preassigned groups, students will write a full mock therapy group script based on the required sections within the rubric that demonstrate their understanding and integration of the material covered in this course.

+The objective for each group on presentation day would be to present a section from their mock group therapy session script.
+The manuscript would need to include roles for a minimum of 4 group members (not including the facilitator).
+Students will be able to ask their peers within the cohort to fulfill a group member role on the day of the presentation.
 The group will submit a completed script of one of the group therapy sessions that would meet the requirements of the group assignment.